lrstanley/liam.sh/posts/ubuntu-dynamic-lemp-stack.md

 Title: Ubuntu Dynamic LEMP Stack
 Show: true
+Summary: Learn how to setup Nginx, and other awesome stuff!
 Time: 07 Aug 15 23:20 EST

 LEMP is a variation of the LAMP stack used for developing and deploying web applications.
 Traditionally, LAMP consists of **Linux**, **Apache**, **MySQL**, and **PHP**.
 Due to its modular nature, the components can easily be swapped out.
 With LEMP, Apache is replaced with the lightweight yet powerful [Nginx](http://nginx.org/).
 If you are wondering why it's called LEMP, not _LNMP_, this is due to the [pronunciation](http://wiki.nginx.org/Pronunciation) of Nginx (_en-juhn-ecks_).